Tupolev Tu-2000

 The Tupolev Tu-2000 was a planned hypersonic flight experimental aircraft designed by the Tupolev design bureau.
-It was intended to test technologies for a single-stage-to-orbit aerospaceplane and also the Tupolev Tu-360 intercontinental bomber.
+It was intended to test technologies for a single-stage-to-orbit aerospace plane and also the Tupolev Tu-360 intercontinental bomber.

 Design and development

 Development of the Tu-2000 began in 1986 as a Soviet response to the X-30 project in the US.
 Following the fall of the Soviet Union, Russia took over the project and pursued it until 1992, when it was suspended due to lack of funds.

 The experimental technology demonstrator would have weighed 70-90 tonnes with a length of 196 feet, while the single-stage-to-orbit vehicle would have weighed 210-280 tonnes and carried a maximum payload of 10 tonnes into earth orbits 200-400 km high.

 Work on the project began in the 1970s.
 The Tupolev Design Bureau began the development of an aerospace plane with a launch weight of about 300 tonnes.
 Various propulsion methods were considered, such as liquid rocket engine on fuel elements, aircraft nuclear propulsion, plasma engine, or an ion engine.

 The reason for the appearance of the Soviet Air Defense was the appearance of the US Space Shuttle.
 Works were activated in 1981.
 Three years later, an aerospace system based on a single-stage orbital aircraft with a liquid-propellant rocket engine was proposed, which could be launched both from the ground and from aircraft carriers.
 However, to increase efficiency and increase the fuel stock, a variant with a combined power plant of a turbojet engine, ramjet engine, and a liquid rocket engine was soon adopted, which became the prototype of the Tu-2000.

 The aircraft was designed as a tailless aircraft, and had an engine and triangular wing low extension located under fuselage.
 The core of the design was the power plant, which included: